https://fxtwitter.com/abacaj/status/1736819789841281372?s=46&t=90xQ8sGy63D2OtiaoGJuww

 Running Mistral with Docker: User

-to the Docker command, thereby enabling parallel tensor processing. -
+@hanschrsresolved a challenge with running Mistral by adding--tensor-parallel-size 2to the Docker command, thereby enabling parallel tensor processing. -

 Docker vs. Ollama for installation:

-suggested using Ollama for quick setups via a few command lines, while recommending Docker for cases requiring isolation to avoid dependency conflicts. -
+@vitorpinhoinquired about the pros and cons of Docker and Ollama installations.
+In response,@vhariationalsuggested using Ollama for quick setups via a few command lines, while recommending Docker for cases requiring isolation to avoid dependency conflicts. -

 Ollama not designed for Fine-tuning : In the further discussions related to the limitations with Ollama,

-clarified that although Ollama isnāt designed for fine-tuning models, it can handle complex use cases such as providing a REST API to query the model and allowing customization of model settings via its templating system.
+@vhariationalclarified that although Ollama isnāt designed for fine-tuning models, it can handle complex use cases such as providing a REST API to query the model and allowing customization of model settings via its templating system.

 ā· #ref-implem (23 messagesš„):